ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/README.md

 ### Results
 #### i.
 Elbow method to find best value of K
 ![image](https://github.com/ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/blob/main/outputs/6.png)
-From the above figure, we can see that at K=5, we get a minimum error rate and high accuracy.
-So value of K is choosen as 5 in the model.
+From the above figure, we can see that at K=5,6,7,and 8 we get a minimum error rate and high accuracy.
+Since, K=5,6,7,8 shows approx same results, I choose the minimum k value i.e, 5.

 #### ii.
 Confusion Matrix and Classification Report
 ![image](https://github.com/ManjinderSingh3/Driver-Drowsiness-Detection-using-KNN-and-CNN/blob/main/outputs/5.png)